Counseling For Veterans: Mental Health Care At Home

 Other potential challenges that veterans may face

-Some other possible challenges related to mental or emotional health that a veteran may seek treatment for include sleep problems after service, traumatic brain injuries, coping emotionally with significant physical injuries or disabilities sustained during service, and trouble readjusting to civilian life.
-In addition to offering medical advice for physical issues such as traumatic brain injury, certain veteran services may also offer other resources that address the emotional side of these challenges including free mental health care clinics with free individual therapy, and other programs.
+Some other possible challenges related to mental or emotional health that a veteran may seek mental health services for include sleep problems after service, traumatic brain injuries, coping emotionally with significant physical injuries or disabilities sustained during service, and trouble readjusting to civilian life.
+In addition to offering medical advice for physical issues such as traumatic brain injury, certain veteran services may also offer other resources that address the emotional side of these challenges including free mental health care clinics with free individual counseling, and other programs.

 Also note that mental health services for active or out-of-service military members may take the form of individual therapy, group therapy or veteran peer support groups, couples counseling, and/or therapy for former service members and their families together.
 Other types of available support may center around helping an individual adapt to life outside the military, such as advice on finding job opportunities, housing, or community resources.